 Portugal still has a tradition of foot stomping grapes for premium wines, especially in the Alentejo.
 See: Not Putting Their Feet In Your Mouth (Foot-Treading Winemaking Goodness In Alentejo)

-The Alto Douro has been has been recognized as a "cultural landscape of outstanding beauty that reflects its technological, social and economic evolution" by UNESCO, citing the 2000 years of production of the region.
-"The components of the Alto Douro landscape are representative of the full range of activities association with winemaking - terraces, quintas (wine-producing farm complexes), villages, chapels, and roads."
+The Alto Douro has been having been recognized as a "cultural landscape of outstanding beauty that reflects its technological, social and economic evolution" by UNESCO, citing the 2000 years of production of the region.
+"The components of the Alto Douro landscape are representative of the full range of activities associated with winemaking - terraces, quintas (wine-producing farm complexes), villages, chapels, and roads."

 Many travelers recommend a boat trip in the Alto Douro.
 Many recommend the boats of Pipadouro, although the web site is in Portuguese.
 Viator offers a day trip to the Alto Douro from Porto (book direct).

 The origins of Port wine are intermingled with the British, of course, and Elaine Lemm, the About.com Guide to British Food, has some history and information on Port styles and food pairings: Port Wine